 “In order to properly address the needs of the users, you must first know who they are and what their needs are.
 Software design should begin with a user-profile study.”

-This is a critical step in User-Centered Design.
-Apple recognised this in 1982 by having this at the start of their design guidelines.
+This is a critical step in User-Centred Design.
+Apple recognised this in 1982 by having this at the start of their Design guidelines.
 Personas are something we spend a lot of time on in Graphic Mint at the start of a project, making sure we create the right one before doing anything else.
 The most important thing though, as Apple says, is to “[m]ake sure you consider all your users.”

 “Software designers are simply too close to their product” – never a truer word has been spoken, and what was true in 1982 is still true today.
 One of the benefits of Usability Testing is that it allows for feedback at an early stage in the product lifecycle that is unbiased and not invested in the product.
 Whereas designers expect everyone else to understand instinctively what they were trying to create, Users do not care about these intentions and give real, honest feedback.